8 Causes of Miscommunication and Misunderstanding

 [Steelmanning] makes us better rationalists, better arguers, and better people.Chana Messinger

 Expand your mental models.
 Charlie Munger, Warren Buffet's business partner, consciously expanded the number of mental models during his lifetime – from accounting, architecture, biology, economics, to philosophy, physics, and more.
-Expanding your mental models will allow you to reasons about issues from multiple angles.
+Expanding your mental models will allow you to reason about issues from multiple angles.

 Mental Models are how Charlie refers to the key ideas in each discipline.
 Each idea is a concept (or model) about how the world really works that can be used to understand and solve real problems and predict real outcomes.Andrew McVagh